rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 <img src="./images/data-privacy-risk.svg" width="125" align="right">

-**The goal of this guide is to enable you to safely and privately use the Internet on your phones, tablets, and computers with OpenVPN, shielding you from intrusive advertisements, and blocking your ISP, mobile carrier, public WiFi hotspot provider, and apps/websites from gaining insight into your usage activity.**
+**The goal of this guide is to enable you to safely and privately use the Internet on your phones, tablets, and computers with a self-run VPN in the cloud, shielding you from intrusive advertisements, and blocking your ISP, mobile carrier, public WiFi hotspot provider, and apps/websites from gaining insight into your usage activity.**

 <img src="./images/upfront-cost.svg" width="90" align="right">